You’ve probably had an oat or almond milk latte at some point in your life, even if you’re not vegan! Non-dairy

 First you need to decide what you’re looking for in your milk alternative.
 Do you want a milk alternative that tastes like cow’s milk?
 Are you more interested in having a good texture?
+What milk alternative is best for coffee?
 Or is foamability and latte art more of a concern?
 Depending on your answer, you may prefer some plant-based milks over others.

-We recommend looking for barista-specific versions of all of these milk alternatives, if possible.
+We recommend looking for barista-specific versions of all of these are milk alternatives and the best milk alternative for coffee, if possible.
 This is because they are more similar to regular dairy milk, which is a suspension of fat, protein and carbohydrates.
 Most plant-based alternatives just don’t have these, as they’re a simple suspension of ground nuts, soy, oats, etc in water.
 So when you add them to coffee, the acidity of the coffee makes them curdle.
 However, plant-based milks for baristas have added suspension and stability regulators.
 This makes them less likely to curdle, and much easier to steam for latte art.

 We’re big fans of oat milk.
-Not only is it delightfully creamy, it also imparts a light, sweet flavour to the coffee.
+Not only is it delightfully creamy, it also imparts a light, sweet flavour to the coffee and the best milk alternative for coffee in uk.

 Oat milk is also one of the best options for frothing.
 While it will produce larger bubbles than dairy, you can still use it to make great latte art.
 A quick tip: don’t heat it up as much as you would with cow’s milk.
 This makes it difficult to pour well, and it might affect the flavour of the oat milk, too.
 Some baristas also believe that you need to pour latte art faster with oat milk.